Iterative minimization algorithm on a mixture family: General setting

-For this aim, we propose an interative algorithm based on a positive real number $\gamma>0$.
-Since the above formulation \eqref{ZNV} is very general, we can choose the function $\Psi$ dependently of our objective function.
+For this aim, we propose an iterative algorithm based on a positive real number $\gamma>0$.
+Since the above formulation \eqref{ZNV} is very general, we can choose the function $\Psi$ dependently on our objective function.
 That is, different choices of $\Psi$ lead to different objective functions.